nopnop2002/esp8266-mqtt-uart-bridge/README.md

 However, since GPIO15 is the pin that determines the boot mode, the ESP8266 may not start.

 ## Add a circuit
 If the following circuit is added, All message does not reach RX port of other side.
+I used 1N5819 Schottky Barrier Plastic Rectifier.

 ![UART_BOOT_MESSAGE](https://user-images.githubusercontent.com/6020549/74654209-28084e80-51cd-11ea-8af5-d0c03551a484.jpg)